 CAR T-Cell Therapy

 Chimeric antigen receptor (CAR) T-cell therapy is a newer treatment for blood cancer.
-It is a type of immunotherapy that improves the way the immune system works.1,2
+It is a type of immunotherapy that attacks cancer cells directly.1,2

 Not all blood cancers can be treated with CAR T-cell therapy at this time, though the list of cancers it treats is rapidly growing.
 New therapy options are being studied.
 Currently, approved CAR T-cell therapies are available to treat certain forms of blood cancer.
 This includes acute lymphocytic leukemia (ALL), non-Hodgkin lymphoma (NHL), and multiple myeloma.1,2